 Snorkeling in Cozumel is like no other and you will enjoy your time exploring underwater.
 With this tour, you will be picked up – as well as dropped off – at the port free of charge.
 Just get there for your adventure to begin.

 You start off at the Medusa Beach Bar and Snorkel Club.
 You’ll meet your guide and get a quick intro to what you’ll be doing to the tour.
-Quickly get the group outfitted with all your gear and the instructions for snorkeling will be given.
+Quickly get the group outfitted with your mask, fins and snorkel and the instructions for snorkeling will be given.

 Don’t worry if you haven’t done any snorkeling in the past because you will be shown everything you need to do and you will even get a practice session on the beach and in the shallows until you are comfortable with what you will be doing and with all of your gear.